KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 ### Apply Config Code Modification

-As shown below, you can try to modify the config codes in `dev/main.k` to add an environment variable in the main container of the wordpress application.
+As shown below, you can try to modify the config codes in the file `dev/main.k` to add an environment variable in the main container of the WordPress application.
 When using `kusion apply` to apply the config code modification, you can preview the resource changes with the capability of 3-way real-time diff of Kusion (note that we ignore the change of `metadata.managedFields` field in the following example for better demonstration).

 ```python
 # dev/main.k